 Fear of Recurrence

-What can I do to manage my worry?
+What can I do to help manage my fear of recurrence?

 Finding ways to relax can help your mind and body.
 These easy relaxation strategies can be done anywhere!